-\textbf{Interpretation of neural policies.} While all models learn reasonable strategies, as exemplified by focusing on the sign of $\theta$ and $\dot{\theta}$, we now dive deeper into understanding individual neural dynamics.
-To do this, we pick NCPs as they provide a lower variance from the disentanglement perspective in their logic programs.
+\textbf{Neuron responses and underlying behaviors.} While all models learn reasonable strategies, as exemplified by focusing on the sign of $\theta$ and $\dot{\theta}$, we now dive deeper into understanding individual neural dynamics.
+To this end, we focus on NCPs as they provide a lower variance from the disentanglement perspective in their logic programs.
 We found different neurons roughly subdivide the state space into quadrants and focus on their respective subsets.
 In \figref{fig:pendulum_results}, we show the interpretability analysis of command neuron 3 as an example.
-This neuron developed fine-grained strategies for different situations like swinging clockwise in the right or left downward positions, and to stabilize positive angular velocity around the upright position, as shown \figref{fig:pendulum_results} (b)(c).
+This neuron developed fine-grained strategies for different situations like swinging clockwise in the right or left downward positions, and stabilizing positive angular velocity around the upright position, as shown in \figref{fig:pendulum_results} (b)(c).
 We further provide phase portrait in \figref{fig:pendulum_results} (a).
 The arrows indicate empirically measured closed-loop dynamics (with control from the policy) and the color coding indicates average neuron response at a specific state from evaluation.
-The color of neuron response (which can correspond to logic programs) and the arrows (which implicitly capture actions) highlight different fine-grained strategies in the phase portrait.
-Note that this finding is not limited to NCPs, and could be observed in other network architectures with similar functions as well.
+The color of the neuron response (corresponding to logic programs) and the arrows (which implicitly capture actions) highlight different fine-grained strategies in the phase portrait.
+Notably, this finding applies not just to NCPs but also to other networks with similar functions.